jasperwelgemoed/jasperwelgemoed.github.io/_projects/02_MDP/index.md

 The aim of the project was to develop software packages for an autonomous apple-picking robot to support the UN’s Sustainable Development Goal of Zero Hunger based on the Mirte Master platform-an educational robot designed by the TU Delft.
 The robot was designed to assist UNity Orchard—an ecological apple farm facing labor shortages and harsh working conditions—by autonomously navigating the orchard, detecting and picking ripe apples, and communicating its status to the farmer, all while minimizing disruption and ensuring safe operation in a dynamic environment.

 ## Method
-### Method Summary

-The method consisted of designing, implementing, and integrating a ROS 2-based software system for an autonomous apple-picking robot, guided by a structured functional architecture.
+In a group totalling five students we divided tasks based on each student's expertise (Planning & Decision/Machine Perception/Human Robot Interaction/Manipulation).
+I had the role of systems engineer.
+My main responsibility was to integrate all created ROS-nodes and to ensure that the software package was capable of meeting our main mission and functional requirements.

-A **functional hierarchy** was created with six core parent functions:
+I created a **functional hierarchy** with six core parent functions:

 1. Perceive environment
 2. Navigate around orchard